tiprankstipranks

 Our business may be subject to product liability claims or product recalls, which could be expensive and could result in a diversion of management's attention.

 Our business exposes us to potential product liability risks that are inherent in designing, manufacturing, and marketing our products.
-In particular, we are a supplier of bioproduction tools to the cell and gene therapy industry.
-Our products are used in basic and applied research, and commercial manufacturing of biologic-based therapies.
+In particular, we are a supplier of bioproduction products to the cell and gene therapy industry.
+Our products are used in basic and applied research, and commercial manufacturing of biologic-based therapies and must meet stringent requirements.
+Products and services as sophisticated as ours could contain undetected errors or defects, especially when first introduced or when new equipment or versions are released.
 Customers use our products to maintain the health and function of biologic material during sourcing, manufacturing, storage, and distribution of cells and tissues, and component failures, manufacturing flaws, design defects or inadequate disclosure of product-related risks with respect to these or other products we manufacture or sell could result in an unsafe condition or injury.
 As a result, we face an inherent risk of damage to our reputation if one or more of our products are, or are alleged to be, defective.
 We may be exposed to risks from product liability and warranty claims in the event that our products actually or allegedly fail to perform as expected or the use of our products results, or is alleged to result, in bodily injury and/or property damage.
 The outcome of litigation, particularly any class-action lawsuits, is difficult to quantify.
 Plaintiffs often seek recovery of very large or indeterminate amounts, including punitive damages.
 The magnitude of the potential losses relating to these lawsuits may remain unknown for substantial periods of time and the cost to defend against any such litigation, whether or not we are found liable, may be significant.
 Accordingly, we could experience product liability losses in the future and incur significant costs to defend these claims.
-While we maintain product liability insurance coverage, which we deem to be adequate based on historical experience, there can be no assurance that coverage will be available for such risks in the future or that, if available, it would prove sufficient to cover potential claims or that the present amount of insurance can be maintained in force at an acceptable cost to us.
+While we maintain product liability insurance coverage, which we deem to be adequate based on historical experience, we cannot assure you that coverage will be available for such risks in the future or that, if available, it would prove sufficient to cover potential claims or that the present amount of insurance can be maintained in force at an acceptable cost to us.
 In addition, if any of our products are, or are alleged to be, defective, we may voluntarily participate, or be required by applicable regulators, to participate in a recall of that product if the defect or the alleged defect relates to safety.
+We cannot assure you that we will be successful in initiating appropriate market recall or market withdrawal efforts that may be required in the future or that these efforts will have the intended effect of preventing product malfunctions and the accompanying product liability that may result.
 In the event of a recall, we may experience lost sales and be exposed to individual or class-action litigation claims and reputational risk.
 Product liability, warranty and recall costs may have a material adverse effect on our business, financial condition and results of operations.

 Employment / Personnel - Risk 1